 If it’s an Informal Theft Diversion Program, you’re not actually monitored by anyone.
-That means you just complete the community service, Anti-Shoplifting class, and anything else that is recommended and the case will be dismissed when we go back to court (of course, staying our of trouble and not committing any other criminal offenses is important during this time).
+That means you just complete the community service, Anti-Shoplifting class, and anything else that is recommended and the case will be dismissed when we go back to court (of course, staying out of trouble and not committing any other criminal offenses is important during this time).

 For a Formal Diversion Program, you’re actually monitored by probation and have to check in with them every month in addition to the Anti-Shoplifting Class, community service and other stipulations.
-Probation conditions vary from case to case, but ther can be num erous regulations including drug and alcohol testing, random visits by probation officer, a strict curfew and more.
+Probation conditions vary from case to case, but there can be numerous regulations including drug and alcohol testing, random visits by probation officer, a strict curfew and more.
 You can also be penalized or risk losing your opportunity of completing the diversion program if you violate any of the conditions of your probation.

-Having a great criminal defense lawyer by your side can make all the difference in the judge allowing you into a theft diversion program in Florida or in them convicting you of thre theft charge and sending you to jail or prison.
+Having a great criminal defense lawyer by your side can make all the difference in the judge allowing you into a theft diversion program in Florida or in them convicting you of the theft charge and sending you to jail or prison.

 Learn more about Florida theft & Fraud crimes here.